dmd-program/dmd-400-sp20/capstone-project-exhibition.md

 ## Submission details

 1. Submit the final project media to Canvas by the indicated date in a `.zip` file.
-2. Submit the exhibition information form below by the indicated date on Canvas.
-If the form is not visible, please contact your instructor.
+2. Submit the exhibition information form on Canvas by the indicated date on Canvas.

----

-<script src="https://static.airtable.com/js/embed/embed_snippet_v1.js"></script><iframe class="airtable-embed airtable-dynamic-height" src="https://airtable.com/embed/shrnJgWiz2BszRYAD?backgroundColor=orange" frameborder="0" onmousewheel="" width="100%" height="2643" style="background: transparent; border: 1px solid #ccc;"></iframe>